 Exploratory study on lead and other heavy metals in breast milk based on donor’s race/ethnicity, socioeconomic status, geographic location, and potential sources of exposure

-In collaboration with the lab of Dr. Jeremiah Momper at the University of California, San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences, we are measuring the quantity of heavy metal levels in human milk samples previously collected by the Human Milk Bank Repository.
-We are analyzing the distribution of detectable levels by donor’s race/ethnicity, socioeconomic status, geographic location, and potential sources of exposure to help identify the risk of heavy metal exposure in fetuses and children through the testing of those breast milk samples.
+Goal: In collaboration with the lab of Dr. Jeremiah Momper at the University of California, San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences, we are measuring the quantity of heavy metal levels in human milk samples.
+Identify the risk of heavy metal exposure in fetuses and children through the testing of those breast milk samples.

 Exploring Early Nutrition and Long-Term Health: Lipid Composition and DNA Methylation in Neonates

-In collaboration with Dr. Theresa M. Casey at Purdue University, we are measuring lipid composition of infant cheek cells and maternal milk and collecting information on infant feeding practices to determine the relationship between milk fat composition, lipid composition of infant cells and nutrition the first weeks postnatal.
-We are exploring neonate DNA methylation patterns of buccal cells to determine if they are related to infant feeding practices.
+Goal: Measure lipid composition of infant cheek cells and maternal milk and collecting information on infant feeding practices to determine the relationship between milk fat composition, lipid composition of infant cells and nutrition the first weeks postnatal.
+Also explore neonate DNA methylation patterns of buccal cells to determine if they are related to infant feeding practices.
 This information may provide insight into the connection between early life nutrition and long-term health.

 Exploring the Impact of Autoimmune Rheumatic Diseases and its Treatments on Human Milk Composition

-We are analyzing milk macronutrients, including carbohydrates, fat, protein, and total caloric content, in milk samples from breastfeeding mothers with autoimmune rheumatic diseases (ARDs) compared to those without.
-Additionally, we will explore how therapies used to treat ARDs may affect milk macronutrient composition.
+Goal: Analyzing milk macronutrients, including carbohydrates, fat, protein, and total caloric content, in milk samples from breastfeeding mothers with autoimmune rheumatic diseases (ARDs) compared to those without.
+Additionally, explore how therapies used to treat ARDs may affect milk macronutrient composition.
 In a subset of patients with systemic lupus erythematosus (SLE), we will further investigate milk micronutrients and human milk oligosaccharides (HMOs).
 This study will lay the groundwork for future research on breast milk in the ARD population.

 Genotoxicants and the DNA Adductome of the Human Breast